-is analogous to a declarative contradiction and thus entails any conclusion.
-In reply, note first that the prescription "go to Antarctica and don't go to Antarctica" is analogous to a declarative contradiction (which is necessarily false) not only in the sense that it is necessarily violated, but also in the sense that (as it is plausible to assume; see Vranas 2011, pp. 433-434), necessarily, no fact supports it (which yields, by the General Definition, the result that this prescription entails any conclusion).
+One might claim that Argument 10 is valid because "either go to Antarctica or don't go to Antarctica" is analogous to a declarative tautology and thus follows from any premises (cf. Lemmon 1965: 57), just as "go to Antarctica and don't go to Antarctica" is analogous to a declarative contradiction and thus entails any conclusion.
+In reply, note first that the prescription "go to Antarctica and don't go to Antarctica" is analogous to a declarative contradiction (which is necessarily false) not only in the sense that it is necessarily violated, but also in the sense that (as it is plausible to assume; see Vranas 2011: 433-4), necessarily, no fact supports it (which yields, by the General Definition, the result that this prescription entails any conclusion).
 By contrast, the prescription "either go to Antarctica or don't go to Antarctica" is analogous to a declarative tautology (which is necessarily true) in the sense that it is necessarily satisfied but not in the sense that, necessarily, every fact supports it (which would yield, by the General Definition, the result that this prescription follows from any premises): the claim that, necessarily, every fact supports a given prescription is false because it entails that, necessarily, every fact is a reason.
-Some people might defend the weaker claim (which I reject; cf. Vranas 2011, pp. 406-407) that, necessarily, every reason (i.e., every fact which is a reason) supports "either go to Antarctica or don't go to Antarctica"; but this weaker claim poses no problem for the reasoning in the previous paragraph to the effect that Argument 10 is not valid.
+Some people might defend the weaker claim (which I reject; cf. Vranas 2011: 406-7) that, necessarily, every reason (i.e., every fact which is a reason) supports "either go to Antarctica or don't go to Antarctica"; but this weaker claim poses no problem for the reasoning in the previous paragraph to the effect that Argument 10 is not valid.
 Note finally that, for the sake of having a unified account of validity, one has reason to accept the verdicts of the General Definition on practically useless arguments like Argument 10 if the verdicts of the definition on more useful arguments are intuitively acceptable.

-4 Cross-species declarative arguments
+4. Cross-species declarative arguments